mwdai049/DSC180-Capstone/README.md

 ## Microbiome Diversity & Power Analysis

+## Credit
+Monica Dai and Katelyn Zhao worked on the code replication part of the study, as seen in Github.
+Camille Sicat helped with the Github repository formatting and project logistics.
+Camille Sicat, Nathan Wang, and Sophie Wang wrote the report.

 ## Setup
 ### QIIME 2
 To upload and process the data, you must install QIIME 2.
 The yml files are in the project directory.